Ligament Injury Types

 Made of collagen, elastic fibres, and connective tissue, your knee ligaments are built to move and support.
 And as they’re responsible for a lot of motion and stabilisation, there are, unfortunately, a lot of ways you can injure them:

-The injuries may vary in severity from a mild ligament tear (grade I), moderate ligament tear (grade II), and complete or severe ligament tear (grade III).
-And they may carry symptoms like swelling, pain, bruising, and in some cases, a popping noise.
+The injuries may vary in severity from mild (grade I) to moderate (grade II) to complete or severe (grade III).
+They may carry symptoms like swelling, pain, bruising, and, in some cases, a popping noise.

 What’s the best knee brace for my ligament injury?